Chart Color Schemes

 Educational outcomes in Raby fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 17.5%, significantly lower than the Greater Sydney average of 38.0%.
-This difference presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 17.5%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (3.7%) and graduate diplomas (1.5%).
-Trade and technical skills are prevalent, with 38.8% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (27.8%).
+Vocational credentials are held by 38.8% of residents aged 15+, with advanced diplomas at 11.0% and certificates at 27.8%.
+Educational participation is high, with 29.6% of residents currently enrolled in formal education: 11.1% in primary, 8.1% in secondary, and 3.8% in tertiary education.

 Educational participation is notably high, with 29.6% of residents currently enrolled in formal education.
 This includes 11.1% in primary education, 8.1% in secondary education, and 3.8% pursuing tertiary education.